VladimirDimov/XmlFilesServer/readme.md

 All files operation are designed to work properly in a concurrent environment.
 So for example if two users are uploading a file with the same name simultaniously, there should not be an error caused by multiple processes operating on a same resource.

+The above considerations are covered in the api tests.

 ## How to use

 1. Host the application locally